-What is PMO and what does it do?
 PMO is an acronym for Project Management Office.
-In any organization, PMO is a department responsible for improving project management by improving efficiencies.
+In any organization, a PMO is a department responsible for improving project management by improving efficiencies.
 PMO creates and maintains documents, tracks progress, and offers education on matters about a project.
-Project management offices are also tasked with reporting project performance over time to the top management and all stakeholders, prioritizing activities, and ensuring all projects align with organizational objectives.
+Project management offices are also tasked with reporting project performance to the upper management and stakeholders, prioritizing activities, and ensuring all projects align with organizational objectives.

 Organizations that invest in many projects depend on PMOs to manage work and strategies.
 In this case, PMOs device methods and processes for the practical completion of every project.
 In a nutshell;

 - PMOs are part of the research and development department tasked with managing company projects.

 - Almost every department has a PMO to ensure the successful completion of departmental projects.

 - An organization may have a strategic PMO at the top management level.
 This PMO has wider-ranging responsibilities than any other PMO in the company.

 What is the role of PMO?